 Our mind is supposed to be our servant!
 Yet most of us are controlled by our programmed thoughts and habits.
 We are in effect a slave to our conditioning.
 Remember, we did not voluntarily choose our early life programs for ourselves but were instead programmed by our families, the TV, news programs, the schools, etc. while our impressionable brains were still absorbing ALL available information.

 Whatever is going on in our lives is a direct result of our mental programming which leads to our thoughts and actions which create our life’s circumstances.
 If you want to change something about your life’s circumstances, you must first change your mind!
 This will, with time, lead to a change in your thinking and acting habits.

 How long does it take to change a habit?

 Unfortunately, that’s an impossible question to answer!
-We are all unique individuals with our own set of habits which affect us to varying degrees in our daily lives.
+We are all unique individuals with our own set of habits that affect us to varying degrees in our daily lives.
 Having a set number of days in mind to break a bad habit can be detrimental as if it is not achieved we are setting ourselves up for more self-punishment and more negative self-talk.

-Habits, by definition, should be difficult to break, as it is learned behavior, ingrained, through repetition, into our being.
+Habits, by definition, should be difficult to break, as it is learned behavior, ingrained, through repetition into our being.
 The good ones support us and make our life easier and more pleasant.
 However, the bad ones, ohhhh, the bad ones we can do without!

 How badly do you wish to change some of your bad habits?
 Think about it, seriously!
 Your answer will determine if you are ready to change from negative behaviors to ones that will support your dreams in life.